dmitrybirin/python_address_book/README.md

 ## What hasn't been done yet

-- [ ] Available Commands refactoring, too messy in the run.py
+- [x] Commands refactoring, too messy in the run.py
 - [ ] Unit Tests
 - [ ] Date validation
 - [ ] Reminder feature